coreykoz/cs326-final-beta/docs/final.md

 #### Update Monthly API
-Overview: The Update Monthly endpoint allows the user to input data (through a prompted text field) and update monthly expenses by putting in an monthly expense name and a monthly expense value.
+__Overview__: The Update Monthly endpoint allows the user to input data (through a prompted text field) and update monthly expenses by putting in an monthly expense name and a monthly expense value.

-Endpoint URI and Parameters:
+__Endpoint URI and Parameters__:
 https://cryptic-eyrie-49046.herokuapp.com/updateMonthly

 | Parameter    | Description              |